-5. Notifiable disease clearance (form 618NDC)
+6. Notifiable disease clearance (form 618NDC)

-Paragraphs IV.1, IV.6 and IV.11 (a) refer: OVs may certify these paragraphs on behalf of the Department provided written authority to do so has been obtained on form 618NDC from the APHA Centre for International Trade at Carlisle or the issuing office of DARD in Northern Ireland.
+Paragraphs IV.1, IV.2, IV.5 and IV.10 refer: OVs may certify paragraphs IV.1, IV.2, IV.5 and IV.10 on behalf of the Department provided written authority to do so has been obtained on form 618NDC from the APHA Centre for International Trade at Carlisle or the issuing office of the Department of Agriculture, Environment and Rural Affairs (DAERA) in Northern Ireland.
+OVs may certify some of these clauses based on personal knowledge of the semen collection centre, or supporting certification from the centre veterinarian.
+If further guidance is required, CIT / DAERA should be contacted.

-6. Laboratory tests
+7. Laboratory tests

-The OV must ensure that any laboratory carrying out pre-export testing is officially approved for this purpose by Defra or DARD.
+The OV must ensure that any laboratory carrying out pre-export testing is officially approved for this purpose by Defra or DAERA.

-In Great Britain (England, Wales and Scotland), the majority of preexport testing is carried out at the APHA Laboratory, New Haw, Weybridge, Addlestone, Surrey, KT15 3NB, (Tel: 01932 34111).
-Some tests are carried out at APHA Lasswade, Pentlands Science Park, Bush Loan, Penicuick, Midlothian, EH26 OPZ, (Tel: 0131 445 6169).
-Certain specialist tests are carried out at regional APHA laboratories.
+In Great Britain (England, Wales and Scotland), the majority of pre-export testing is carried out at the APHA Laboratory, New Haw, Weybridge, Addlestone, Surrey, KT15 3NB, (Tel: 01932 341111).
+Some tests are carried out at APHA Lasswade, Pentlands Science Park, Bush Loan, Penicuick, Midlothian, EH26 0PZ, (Tel: 0131 445 6169) Certain specialist tests are carried out at regional APHA laboratories.